Thomas J. Watson School of Engineering and Applied Science — Graduate Programs[ top ]

 Admission to the Graduate Programs

-Prospective students should visit the Graduate School website (http://www.binghamton.edu/grad-school/) to review admission requirements, deadlines, and to apply online.
+Prospective students should visit the Graduate School website (https://www.binghamton.edu/grad-school/) to review admission requirements, to check deadlines and to apply online.

 Academic Policies and Procedures

-Research in the Watson School is cutting-edge and spans all academic departments.
+Research in the Watson School spans all academic departments.
 Areas of specialization are multidisciplinary and reflect the interests of Watson School faculty members.
-For more information regarding Watson School research areas, research labs, equipment, opportunities, faculty publications, and awards, please refer to the Watson School Research webpage (http://www.binghamton.edu/watson/research/), as well as the individual Watson School departmental webpages.
+For more information regarding Watson School research areas, research labs, equipment, opportunities, faculty publications, and awards, please refer to the Watson School Research webpage (https://www.binghamton.edu/watson/research/), as well as the individual Watson School departmental web pages.